 Replace the three cards in the envelope, making sure none of the other players sees the murder cards.
 You must remain in the game to answer the other players’ suggestions.
 You can’t make another suggestion or accusation.

 Players must enter the rooms by the doors only.
 The doorways do not count as a space.
 Once you have entered a room, this is the end of your turn.
 On your next turn you can move onto a secret passage and gain entry to another room without throwing the dice.
 This constitutes your move.

-The secret passages are from the Info Point to the UBES house, and from Bloc to Redpoint.
+The secret passages are from the Info Point to Frubesheim, and from Flashpoint to Redpoint.

 Playing pieces must not move diagonally.
 No two pieces can occupy the same square, and you can’t move your piece through the square on which another piece stands.
 A room, however, may be occupied by any number of pieces and weapons.

 Playing pieces called to different locations on the board are not returned to their original place.
 If you find that your piece has been moved to a room you wanted to visit, you can automatically make a suggestion involving that room on your next turn.
 Otherwise, you must move.

 The art of conspiracy – you can make suggestions involving cards you hold to confuse other players.